An exploration of the political qualities of technology design, as seen in projects that span art, computer science, and consumer products.

 DiSalvo explores the political qualities and potentials of design by examining a series of projects that span design and art, engineering and computer science, agitprop and consumer products.
-He views these projects-- which include computational visualizations of networks of power and influence, therapy robots that shape sociability, and everyday objects embedded with microchips that enable users to circumvent surveillance--through the lens of agonism, a political theory that emphasizes contention as foundational to democracy.
-Each of these projects engages one of three categories as a medium--information, robots, and ubiquitous computing--and in each of them certain distinctive qualities of computation are used for political ends or to bring forth political issues.
+He views these projects—which include computational visualizations of networks of power and influence, therapy robots that shape sociability, and everyday objects embedded with microchips that enable users to circumvent surveillance—through the lens of agonism, a political theory that emphasizes contention as foundational to democracy.
 DiSalvo's illuminating analysis aims to provide design criticism with a new approach for thinking about the relationship between forms of political expression, computation as a medium, and the processes and products of design.

-Paul Dourish, University of California, Irvine; Author of Divining a Digital Future: Mess and Mythology in Ubiquitous Computing
+University of California, Irvine; author of Divining a Digital Future: Mess and Mythology in Ubiquitous Computing

 In Adversarial Design, Carl DiSalvo discusses a fascinating group of projects that enable agonistic activity within the democratic process.
 DiSalvo's authoritative account of this work brings valuable new insights to the vital question of how art, design, and technology inform each other in unprecedented ways to achieve political ends.

 Emeritus Professor of Design History, University of Illinois, Chicago

 This is a great little book about critical design, making design matter again, in practice and public space.
 In arguing for adversarial design of computational artifacts, Carl DiSalvo goes far beyond the artistic gallery exhibition approach.
 What is suggested is design that critically opens up controversial and contested issues in society.
 Such design is openly political, embracing public contestation and dissensus as fundamental aspects of a vibrant democracy.